bencrowder/md2epub/README.md

 ## md2epub

 md2epub is a Python script for making EPUB books out of Markdown files.
+Licensed under the MIT license.

 The EPUB-generation code is based on Matt Turner's [GetBook.py](http://staff.washington.edu/mdturner/personal.htm).